Odd Even Pricing: Using the Power of Psychology to Win More Sales

 Follow us on social media

-Odd even pricing taps into psychological research about the way humans think and behave to successfully market and sell products and services.
+Odd-even pricing taps into psychological research about how humans think and behave to successfully market and sell products and services.

-Whether you know it or not, if you work with e-commerce then you’re using decades of psychological research all the time.
-Everything from sending out marketing emails, changing the colour of a checkout button, producing an engaging blog post, or creating attractive new product images - it's all deeply rooted in psychology.
-Choosing the optimal prices for your products is no different, as the last digit has the crucial ability to influence consumers' perception of your product and drive them to purchase.
+Whether you know it or not, if you work with e-commerce, you’re always using decades of psychological research.
+Everything from sending out marketing emails, changing the color of a checkout button, producing an engaging blog post, or creating attractive new product images is deeply rooted in psychology.
+Choosing the optimal prices for your products is no different, as the last digit can influence consumers' perception of your product and drive them to purchase.

 In short, e-commerce is psychology.